Pantaleón Julian Valdés: The Club Atenas

 As the president, Pantaleón J. Valdés gave the opening speech during the inauguration alongside the member of honor Juan Gualberto Gómez, an Afro-Cuban revolutionary leader who became senator in 1919.

 The Club Atenas was the most well-known society of color on the island and a place where the black and mulato professional elite met to discuss progressing social thoughts.
 The club became a destination for international visitors and prominent members of the African American diaspora including the American writer Langston Hughes who visited the club in 1931 and Mary McLeod Bethune, founder of the Black Bethune-Cookman University who visited the club in 1930.
 Langston Hughes visited the Club Atenas in 1931 and took photos of the members and the facilities.
 Pantaleón J. Valdés was pictured on the photo from the basketball members of the Club Atenas where he is standing first in line with the ball in a photo currently located at the Beinecke library at Yale University.

 The Club Atenas was initially located in Calle San Miguel Nº 119 (high) in Havana.
 In 1925, as president Gerardo Machado, as recorded in the National Archives of Cuba, ceded and transferred in favor of this institution the lot No. 5 of block No. 22, of the grounds of the old Wall, to build the building suitable for the domicile of this Club.
 In addition, they were awarded fifty thousand pesos for their construction.
 Later in February 1927 a construction of a new building began according to the project of the architect Luis Delfín Valdés.
-The building was finished the 11 of May 1929 and was located in the streets Ignacio Agramonte and Apodaca, opening with a reception in which the President of the Republic and celebrating in the evening a great ball for members.
+The building was finished the 11 of May 1929 and was located in the streets Ignacio Agramonte and Apodaca, opening with a reception in which the president of the republic and celebrating in the evening a great ball for members.

 Personal life and family

 Pantaleón J. Valdés married twice.
 He met his first wife Ana Coscojuela in Spain and together they traveled to La Habana where she later died from tuberculosis.
 They had a daughter Maria Teresa Valdés Coscojuela (Tete) and a son.
-Valdés believed in the importance of college education for his children and sent his daughter Tete to study to college in Boston, Massachusetts, USA.
+Valdés believed in the importance of college education for his children and sent his daughter Tete to study to college in Boston, Massachusetts, US.